 Floors – carpets, wooden floors, tiles:

-Depending on the original condition of the above you may be responsible for the cost of redo-ing the entire room in the event of any serious damage.
+Depending on the original condition of the above you may be responsible for the cost of redo-ing the entire room in the event of any damage.
 For this reason, please see to any carpet stains immediately and take steps to prevent scratches to wooden or tiled floors.
-If you are unsure of the best way to care for a wooden floor, ask the landlord or your Relo Japan consultant to recommend a suitable product – some wooden floors in Japan for example should not be waxed.
+If you are unsure of the best way to care for a wooden floor, ask the landlord to recommend a suitable product – some wooden floors in Japan for example should not be waxed.
 We also advise you to pay particular attention to your movers, as this is the time most likely for accidents to happen.

 Ceilings and Walls – wallpaper, skirting boards, window frames, tiles:

 Again depending on the original condition and the type of damage you may be liable for the following:

 a) Entire wall or side.

 b) Entire room.